 These trainings are best for state, city, and county road maintenance staff, private winter maintenance contractors, property management staff, and snowplow drivers.

 We have made a short storyboard that will take you through the progress made on Green Lake.

 All of the footage was shot on the Oxford Township lakes!

-2021 was a busy year for Isanti SWCD.
+2022 was a busy year for Isanti SWCD.
 Click here to read all about our most recent Conservation programs and priorities.
 We would like to send out a special thank you to all our Federal, State, and Local partners who support our mission to preserve, protect and enhance water quality, soil, and other natural resources in Isanti County.
-We’re already planning great things for 2022 including targeted agricultural outreach, lakeshore restorations on Green Lake, and conservation planning in the Lower St. Croix Watershed.
+We’re already planning great things for 2023 including targeted agricultural outreach, lakeshore restorations on Green Lake and Skogman Lake, and agriculture projects in the Lower St. Croix Watershed.